scaars10/scaars10.github.io/posts/pecan-raft.md

 That's when I switched to Raft.
 The paper ("In Search of an Understandable Consensus Algorithm") was a satisfying and great experience.
 It was easy to read and digest.
 It was elegant, modular, and most importantly, approachable.
 Leader Election, Log Replication, Safety.
 It all seemed to click.
 Plus, the internet is full of Raft discussions, so whenever I got stuck, I knew I could find help.
 It felt like something I could actually build.

-I decided to build **PecanRaft** to prove my understanding.
-The reality, however, was a humbling lesson in the difference between theoretical comprehension and engineering practice.
-This blog isn't about a production-ready system.
-My implementation was far from it.
-Instead, it's about the specific, often painful lessons I learned when the clean abstractions of the paper met the messy reality of code, threads, and network failures.
+I decided to build **PecanRaft** to prove I understood it.
+The process, however, quickly highlighted the gap between reading a paper and building a working system.

+This blog isn't about a production-ready system—my implementation was far from it.
+It's about the specific lessons I learned when the clean abstractions of the paper met the reality of race conditions and network failures.

-*This blog was written five years after I learned that distributed systems are 20% algorithms and 80% ‘I don’t know what state the system is actually in right now.'
-The code hasn't changed since then, but my understanding certainly has.*
+*This blog was written five years after I learned that distributed systems are mostly about handling the unknown.
+The code hasn't changed since then.*

 ---

-## 2. The Illusion of Simplicity
+## Concurrency Challenges

 When reading the paper, everything seemed so sequential:
 - *Timeout happens → Start election*